mdsol/hale/tutorial.md

     ]
 }
 ```
-Which of course is telling the server to make a small regular and a small iced coffee.

 ## _meta

-Our whole document now looks like this
+With the preceding additions included, the Hale document now looks has the following information:

 ```json
 {
     "_links": {